Samizdat Update, March 1978 (48.24)

 *

-No 5 contains an article, ‘The Felled Oak’, by K. Gintaras dedicated to the memory of the talented artist Arunas Tarabilda (1935-1969).
+No. 5 contains an article, “The Felled Oak”, by K. Gintaras dedicated to the memory of the talented artist Arunas Tarabilda (1935-1969).
 Tarabilda did much to preserve ancient monuments.
 For participation in student protests he was expelled from the Artistic Institute and subjected to shadowing.
 He lived in great poverty and died of a stroke.

 *

-Ausra (Dawn) No 8 (48), October 1977, 49 pp. —
+“The Dawn”, No 8 (48), Oct.
+1977, 49 pp.

-The article ‘What Then Should We Do?’ develops the thought that to preserve Lithuanian nationhood it is necessary to have a loving concern for national history and a real consideration for one’s native language, one must preserve and strengthen one’s faith and strive for moral improvement.
-The note ‘Freedom — Only for the State’ examines several articles of the new Constitution.
+The article “What Then Should We Do?” develops the thought that to preserve Lithuanian nationhood it is necessary to have a loving concern for national history and a real consideration for one’s native language, one must preserve and strengthen one’s faith and strive for moral improvement.

 *